-Across the two years, students will study six different areas of study each containing three set works.
+Across the two years, students will study 13 set works from six different areas of study.
 They will analyse each of the pieces and listen to a variety of pieces related to the set works.

 Areas of study:

 - 1. Vocal music

 - 2. Instrumental music

 - 3. Music for film

 - 4. Popular music and jazz

 - 5. Fusions

 - 6. New directions